macocci7/PHP-FrequencyTable/Methods.md

 Returns Relative Frequency of `$frequency`.

-Before using this method, you should set Sum by calling setData() or setSum().
+Before using this method, you should set Total by calling setData() or setTotal().

 #### Parameter